microsoft/azure_arc/README.md

 # Azure Arc "Jumpstart"

 The following guides will walk you how to demo and get started with Azure Arc.
-They are designed in "short & sweet" fashion with as much automation in mind.
-The goal is for you to have a working Azure Arc demo environment spined-up in no time so you can focus on showing the core values of the platform.
+They are designed with a "zero to hero" approach in mind and with much automation as possible.
+The goal is for you to have a working Azure Arc demo environment spined-up in no time so you can focus on showing the core values of the solution.

 ## Azure Arc for Servers
 The below deployment options are focusing on Azure Arc for Servers.
 It is designed to quickly spin up a server that is ready to be projected in Azure Arc and for you to start playing with it.